 At the Law Offices of Robert A McLaughlin we are prepared and proud to represent the heroic front line workers braving this pandemic so the rest of us can stay safe.
 Thank you.

-The Law Office of Robert A. McLaughlin has provided more than 30 years of legal help for clients in the greater San Diego and Imperial County.
+McLaughlin & Sanchez has provided more than 30 years of legal help for clients in the greater San Diego and Imperial County.
 We handle workers' compensation, personal injury, and employment law cases.
 Our legal team works tirelessly to meet our clients' needs.
 Contact us online or call 619-354-4854 if you're in need of legal help.